iampeterbanjo/hapi-hodor/README.md

 init();
 ```

-When using a JWT Bearer token in your request header setup your routes like this:
+When using a JWT Bearer token in your request header setup your routes like below.
+Note that the auth strategy, validate function ONLY checks for the existence of a `user_id` which will be set by Auth0.

 ```JavaScript
 server.route({